idaholab/moose/modules/navier_stokes/doc/content/source/physics/WCNSFVFlowPhysics.md

 for porous media flow:

-- [PWCNSFVMomentumTimeDerivative.md] for weakly-compressible flow
-- [PINSFVMomentumTimeDerivative.md] for incompressible flow
+- [PINSFVMomentumTimeDerivative.md] for the time derivative
 - [PINSFVMomentumAdvection.md] for the momentum advection term
 - [PINSFVMomentumDiffusion.md] for the momentum diffusion term
 - [PINSFVMomentumPressure.md] for the pressure gradient term